Credit Reporting Policy

 Why do we collect, hold, use and disclose credit-related information?

 We collect, hold, use and disclose this information for various purposes including for:

-- A mortgage insurance purpose in relation to the individual;
+- a lenders mortgage insurance purpose in relation to the individual;

-- Any purpose arising under a contract for mortgage insurance that has been entered into between the mortgage lender and Genworth;
+- any purpose arising under a contract for lenders mortgage insurance that has been entered into between the mortgage lender and Genworth;

 To what other organisations do we disclose credit-related information?

 The Privacy Act allows Genworth to disclose credit-related information provided to Genworth and its related bodies corporate to third parties in certain limited circumstances.
 Genworth may disclose your credit-related information to other Genworth entities and to third parties for the purposes listed above.
 This includes making disclosures to our service providers to enable them to perform services that assist Genworth in the provision and management of our products and services to you.